‘Unbreakable Kimmy Schmidt’ Won’t Return For A Fifth Season, Talks Of Movie Finale

 The silver lining in this saddening Netflix news is the fact that fans still have the release of Unbreakable Kimmy Schmidt Season 4 (part one) at the end of the month to look forward to.
 Moreover, the producers were inspired to do something similar to Sense8 and offer a one-off movie finale of the show to bring the series to a close after streaming for four seasons.

-Based on the Deadline report it does not appear as if the one-off movie finale has been confirmed as neither Uni TV or Netflix wanted to give a comment on the subject.
+Based on the Deadline report, it does not appear as if the one-off movie finale has been confirmed, as neither Uni TV or Netflix wanted to give a comment on the subject.
 But, the possibility of a movie finale is currently being discussed.
-If they do decide to move forward with the movie finale the co-creators Robert Carlock and Tina Fey would work together to write it.
+If they do decide to move forward with the movie finale, co-creators Robert Carlock and Tina Fey would work together to write it.

 On May 30, fans of Unbreakable Kimmy Schmidt can enjoy the first six episodes of Season 4.
 The last seven episodes of Season 4 do not have an official release date at this time.